mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * Make testing free and broadly available. [*You can do this.
 Testing only a portion of hospitalized individuals will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*]
 * Put strong social distancing measures in place.
 * Fund and implement extensive contact tracing efforts. [*Without this, leaders cannot make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*]
+* Fund & implement the purchase and formal coordination of PPE distribution to minimize waste and contention for limited resources.
 * Financially support those impacted by social distancing measures.